 The "Autonomic Control Plane" carries the control protocols in an autonomic network.
-This control plane can be either implemented in the global routing table of a node, such as IGPs in today's networks; or it can be provided as an overlay network.
+In the architecture described here, it is implemented as an overlay network.
 The document "An Autonomic Control Plane" ([I-D.ietf-anima-autonomic-control-plane]) describes the implementation details suggested here.
+This document uses the term "overlay" to mean a set of point-to-point adjacencies congruent with the underlying interconnection topology.
+The terminology may not be aligned with a common usage of the "overlay" term in routing context.
 See [I-D.ietf-anima-stable-connectivity] for uses cases for the ACP.